codacy/docs/docs/organizations/using-a-coding-standard.md

     !!! tip
         -   You can use the filters to help you find the relevant tools and code patterns.
 The recommended configurations are manually curated by Codacy or based on the default code patterns of the tools and are marked with the icon ![Recommended icon](images/coding-standard-recommended-icon.png).
         -   To toggle multiple code patterns at once, you can click the checkbox of the first pattern and **Shift+click** the checkbox of the last pattern in a range.
         -   To toggle all the code patterns visible on the list, click the checkbox on the header of the code patterns list.
-If there are more code patterns to load on the list, you can click the link **Enable/Disable all &lt;N&gt; Patterns** to toggle all the patterns that match the current filters.
+If there are more code patterns to load on the list, you can click the link **Enable/Disable all &lt;N&gt; patterns** to toggle all patterns matching the current filters.

     ![Configuring the tools and patterns for the coding standard](images/coding-standard-configure-tools.png)